Legana/AMP_pub/05_benchmark.md

 on mature peptides rather than precursor proteins.

-In order to properly capture the real-world performance of predictors on genome scans it is important to use a plot that emphasises the absolute numbers of true and false positives.
+In order to properly capture the real-world performance of predictors on genome scans we use a plot that emphasises the absolute numbers of true and false positives.
 On this measure (shown in Figure 5.3) it can be seen that genome-wide prediction of AMPs is still an imperfectly solved problem.
-Although the `ampir` precursor model clearly performs far better than any other predictors, none were able to predict more than 50% of true AMPs while controlling false positives to under
+Although the `ampir` precursor model clearly performs far better than any other predictors, none were able to predict more than 50% of true AMPs while controlling false positives to under 500.
-500. Nevertheless, given the difficulties in identifying AMPs and the importance of this task this level of enrichment is of great practical use, reducing the number of false experimental leads per true positive from many thousands down to tens or hundreds.
+Nevertheless, given the difficulties in identifying AMPs and the importance of this task this level of enrichment is of great practical use, reducing the number of false experimental leads per true positive from many thousands down to tens or hundreds.

 ![](05_benchmark_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

 **Figure 5.3:** Performance of `ampir` compared with three existing AMP prediction models iAMPpred (Meher et al., 2017), AmPEP (Bhadra et al., 2018), AMP Scanner (Veltri et al., 2018).
 Results for iAMPpred are not